Update on anti-staphylococcal bundle using a collaborative approach

 To date the bundle has been applied to nearly 3,000 procedures.
 Six months of preliminary data, post-implementation of the bundle, indicates there has been an aggregated 56 percent reduction in S. aureus SSI rates (p-value = 0.010) among the 8 participating hospitals for all operations (orthopaedic and cardiac).

-For orthopaedic surgery, the 2 DHBs and 3 private hospitals that implemented a bundle have seen a combined 69 percent reduction which has almost reached statistical significance (p-value = 0.066).
-For cardiac surgery, the 3 DHBs and 2 private hospitals that implemented a bundle have seen a combined 48 percent reduction which is approaching statistical significance (p-value = 0.095).
+For orthopaedic surgery, the 2 DHBs and 3 private hospitals that implemented a bundle had a combined pre-implementation Staphylococcus aureus SSI rate of 0.6% and post-implementation rate of 0.2% (p-value = 0.066).
+For cardiac surgery, the 3 DHBs and 2 private hospitals that implemented a bundle had a combined pre-implementation Staphylococcus aureus SSI rate of 1.6% and post-implementation rate of 0.8% (p-value = 0.095).

 The graph below represents the combined S. aureus SSI rate pre- and post-bundle implementation for orthopaedic and cardiac surgery.